MARKETING & PUBLIC RELATIONS

 University communications with the news media are managed by the Marketing and PR Office, which services as a liaison between the University and the public and is responsible for a broad range of editorial, marketing, publications and other public relations functions, including the creation and distribution of news releases about campus events, research, grants, awards and other milestones.
-News releases are a key communication tool used by UMobile media relations staff to promote UMobile and raise the University’s pro le on a local, national and international level.
+News releases are a key communication tool used by UMobile media relations staff to promote UM and raise the University’s pro le on a local, national and international level.

 The Marketing & PR Office is the only office on campus permitted to send out news releases on behalf of the University and its administrative and academic units.
-The only exception to this is the University of Mobile Athletics department in sending out sports-related news releases to sports editorial staff.
-By channeling the release of information to the media through the Marketing and PR Office, the University is able to maintain a professional, journalistic communication style in news releases and ensure a review policy that allows for a consistent, appropriate public image for the University of Mobile.
+The only exception to this is University of Mobile Athletics department in sending out sports-related news releases to sports editorial staff.
+By channeling the release of information to the media through the Marketing and PR Office, the University is able to maintain a professional, journalistic communication style in news releases and ensure a review policy that allows for a consistent, appropriate public image for University of Mobile.
 Having a single distribution point for news releases also gives communications staff the opportunity to integrate key marketing information into the University’s media messages.